JuliaPlots/PlotDocs.jl/docs/src/tutorial.md

 depending on the environment and backend (see [below](@ref plotting-backends)).

-If this is your first plot of the session and it takes a while to show up, this is normal; this latency is called the "time to first plot" problem, and subsequent plots will be fast.
+If this is your first plot of the session and it takes a while to show up, this is normal; this latency is called the "time to first plot" problem (or `TTFP`), and subsequent plots will be fast.
 Because of the way Julia works under the hood, this is a difficult problem to solve, but much progress has been made in the past few years to reduce this compilation time.